- Exotic Car Overseas Shipping Cost

 - Special Considerations For Exotic Transport Overseas

 Exotic Car: Overseas Shipping Cost

-While the process is basically the same as shipping any other type of car, there is extra care needed when shipping an exotic car to another country.
+While the process is basically the same as shipping any other type of car, there is extra care needed when shipping exotic cars to another country.
 Since exotic cars tend to have a higher value, often have special modifications and nonstandard dimensions, they may require special handling to secure and protect the car during shipping.

 When an exotic car is shipped within the continental U.S., it is usually shipped in an enclosed transport carrier.
 When shipping overseas, however, cars are moved on ships, usually in either a shipping container or while stored in the cargo area.

 Car shipped internationally are most often moved inside of a shipping container.
 That said, not all cars will fit inside of a shipping container, which can be more of a problem with exotic cars.
 An advantage of using a shipping container to transport a car overseas is that other items can be shipped inside the container, whereas other methods do not allow for additional items in the vehicle.

 RORO transport, also called “roll on, roll off,” is a method of shipping a vehicle to another country that does not use a shipping container.
 Rather, the vehicle is secured underneath the deck of the ship where there is special equipment used to keep the car in place during shipping.
 One advantage of shipping RORO is that the unloading and retrieval process is usually easier.